BpaLabTHCologne/bpa_lab_docs/README.md

 ## Business scenario of demonstration factory (strategic description)

-The following description depicts the business process in the BPA Lab for Demonstration on a strategic (non-technical) level.
+The following description depicts the business process in the BPA Lab for Demonstration on a high level (strategic) level.
 It is - work in progress - and requires improvements (harmonization of terms, more details, ...)

 The scenario: A bicycle manufacturer offers highly customizable bicycles to consumers

 ![process landscape](Updated_graphics/process_landscape.png "Process landscape")

 The entire end-to-end process is managed by the order management process, which initiates purchasing, manufacturing, and shipping processes as needed.
-Purchasing and manufacturing use the Fischertechnik Industrie 4.0 Factory to post goods receipt of components and for the actual manufacturing steps.
-In addition, order management and shipping use the distribution warehouse (single Fischertechnik robot) to post goods receipts and goods issues for finished goods.
+The manufacturing processes use the Fischertechnik Industrie 4.0 Factory to post goods receipt of components and for the actual manufacturing steps.
+In addition, order management and shipping use the distribution warehouse (seperate Fischertechnik robot) to post goods receipts and goods issues for finished goods.

-The following diagrams provide strategic process models for each process.
-The process models do not include any technical aspects and only illustrate the happy path.
+The following diagrams describe each process.
+The process models do not include any technical aspects and only represent the happy path of processes.

 ### Order management and production control